thommeredith/GETProtocolCore/README.md

 # GET Protocol - General Smart Contract Specification - getNFT
 Contract overview and definition of the GET Protocols getNFTs.
 Allowing P2P trading of smart tickets, lending and more.
-In this repo the conceptual and achritectual documentation of the GET Protocol is maintained and updated.
+In this repo the conceptual and architectual documentation of the GET Protocol is maintained and updated.
 The code in this repo is only a small part of the tech stack of the GET Protocol.

 ---